- What does United Way do with my contribution?

 The goal is to maintain a Board that is representative of the communities we serve.
 Board members may serve up to six consecutive years.
 The Board works in conjunction with United Way staff and additional volunteers in the annual fundraising campaign and the allocation of funds.

 By giving to United Way, you ensure that your gift makes the most impact in your community.
-United Way St. Croix Valley currently funds approximately 70 local agency programs and several United Way initiative with the proceeds of our annual campaign.
-You can designate your gift to support an initiative or an area such as Youth and Families.
+United Way St. Croix Valley currently funds approximately 45 local agency programs and several United Way initiative with the proceeds of our annual campaign.
+You can designate your gift to support an initiative or an area such as education.

-Nonprofit agencies seeking funding should visit the Request Support page for further information.
+Nonprofit agencies seeking funding should visit the Community Grants area of our site for further information.

 Since your employer will no longer be providing a paycheck from which to deduct your pledged amount, your contributions will end.
 Your pledge does not automatically get routed to your new place of employment or to your home address.

 If you have switched jobs and your current employer runs a United Way campaign, it is possible to set up payroll deduction through the new employer.
 If you retire, contact United Way St. Croix Valley about whether you would like to fulfill or adjust your original pledge.